Technigami/pymkpkg/README.md

 # mkpkg
+mkpkg is just like mkdir, but includes an \_\_init\_\_.py file that includes the date of creation in a comment, and optionally a docstring.

-Adds mkpkg script to your command line.
+This tool adds mkpkg script to your command line.

 ## Installation